cockroachdb/docs/cockroachcloud/cloud-org-sso.md

 ## Frequently Asked Questions (FAQ)

-#### Will it work if I try to sign in with SSO without explicitly setting it up for my account, if I already use an email from an SSO Provider such as Gmail?
+#### If a user already has an email address associated with an SSO provider such as Gmail, can they sign in with Basic SSO?

-Yes, as long as the email address associated with your SSO provider is exactly the same as the one associated with your existing {{ site.data.products.db }} account.
-After successfully signing in, you will be prompted to approve the updated authentication method for your account.
+Yes, as long as the email address associated with the user's SSO provider is exactly the same as the one associated with the user's existing {{ site.data.products.db }} account.
+After successfully signing in, the user will be prompted to approve the updated authentication method for their account.

-To view your current authentication method, visit **My Account** in the [{{ site.data.products.db }} Console](https://cockroachlabs.cloud).
+A user can view their current authentication method by clicking **My Account** in the [{{ site.data.products.db }} Console](https://cockroachlabs.cloud).

-#### Once I change my active login method to a new SSO provider, can I still sign in using my email/password combination or my GitHub identity?
+#### With Basic SSO, once a user changes their active login method to a new SSO provider, can they still sign in using an email/password combination or GitHub identity?

-No. Only one authentication method can be active for each {{ site.data.products.db }} Console user.
-Visit **My Account** in the [{{ site.data.products.db }} Console](https://cockroachlabs.cloud) to view or update your active authentication method.
+No. With Basic SSO, only one authentication method can be active for each {{ site.data.products.db }} Console user.
+To view or update their active authentication method, a user can click **My Account** in the [{{ site.data.products.db }} Console](https://cockroachlabs.cloud) .

 #### Does this change how administrators invite users?

 The [workflow for inviting team members](console-access-management.html#invite-team-members-to-cockroachdb-cloud) to {{ site.data.products.db }} remains the same.
-However, if Cloud Organization SSO is enabled for your {{ site.data.products.db }} organization and autoprovisioning is enabled for the authentication method they use to sign in, then an account is created automatically after they successfully authenticate.
+However, if Cloud Organization SSO is enabled for your {{ site.data.products.db }} organization and autoprovisioning is enabled for the authentication method members use to sign in, then an account is created automatically after a user successfully authenticates.

 #### As an admin, how do I deprovision a user's access to {{ site.data.products.db }} Console if they leave the relevant project?